HibaBenAribi/Emimr/README.md

 Run the app code by cicking on the "Run APP" button

 All dependencies will be installed automaticly and the application's dashboard will appear.

+## Implementation and  Operation

+    - platform-independent
+    - all dependencies are installed automatically with the tool
+    - Internet requirement: Only if using an online server
+    - Third-party tools requirement: R studio or an online Server
+    - Pre-requirements: R  installation

 **Step 5:**